Skip to content

 Any bankruptcy proceedings

-If your financial history includes any of the above issues, securing a mortgage can become a steep uphill battle.
-It's not just about whether you'll qualify for mortgage deals; it's also about the terms of those deals.
+If your financial history includes bad credit, CCJs or bankruptcy, securing a mortgage can be more difficult.
+It's not just about whether you'll qualify for mortgage deals; it's also about the terms of those deals too.

-Even if your financial mishaps occurred years ago, they could still lead to higher interest rates on any loans you're offered.
+Even if your financial issues occurred years ago, they could still lead to higher interest rates on any loans you're offered.

 What mortgages can you get with a bad credit score?